 Are all recipe apps made the same

 No way!
-It’s a motley universe of digital tools to meet your specific needs.
+It’s a motley universe of digital tools, where every single recipe app is created to meet your specific needs.

 - Love neat collections?
 Time to get a recipe manager.
 Recipe database apps (Paprika, MacGourmet) curate a personalized recipe list.
-Their powerful search engines tap into any recipe database.
+The powerful search engines of these recipe apps are built to tap into any recipe database.
 And the in-built browsers help to clip, sort, and save a web recipe to your own (local or cloud) virtual recipe box.

 - Feel uninspired?
 Pantry apps (SuperCook, BigOven, Epicurious) find recipes for ingredients you already have.
 Let them in your pantry or fridge, and you’ll get the best combinations of flavors and textures.
 Cheaper than a hunger hunt for groceries, and faster too.
 If you go for creating your own recipe app, meal kit delivery functionality is a game changer!